 Make sure you renew your insurance before the expiration date to avoid summons.

-How to check the expiration date for insurance policy
+How to check the expiration date for an insurance policy

 What is in store if you are late or skip renewing insurance?